 2019 Design Challenge

 Teams competing in the Solar Decathlon Design Challenge work for one or two academic semesters.
 Participants prepare creative solutions for real-world issues in the building industry.
-See the finalist teams for the 2019 Design Challenge.
+See the finalist teams and results for the 2019 Design Challenge.

 Qualifying teams complete a design project and attend the Solar Decathlon Design Challenge Weekend, where they present their designs to a panel of industry expert jurors, compare their projects to those of other teams, learn from presentations by thought leaders and collegiate peers, and engage with a variety of organizations about energy careers.
 Winning teams are recognized at an Awards Banquet, and winning project presentations are published on the website.
 The competition and winners are promoted through a variety of media outreach efforts, which provide participants and their collegiate institutions an opportunity for national exposure.